Newcastle University School of Medicine: Reputation and rankings

-Newcastle Medical School consistently ranks as one of the top medical schools in the UK due to high levels of teaching and research; it is ranked in the top 10 UK medical schools by the Complete University Guide (8th), the Guardian (6th) and the Sunday Times (7th).
-It is the first institution in the UK to be given permission to pursue stem-cell research.
-The BMC Medicine journal reported medical graduates from Oxford, Cambridge and Newcastle performed better in postgraduate tests than any other medical school in the UK.
+Newcastle Medical School consistently ranks as one of the top medical schools in the UK due to high levels of teaching and research.
+It was the first institution in the UK to be given permission to pursue stem-cell research.
+In 2008, the BMC Medicine journal reported medical graduates from Oxford, Cambridge and Newcastle performed better in postgraduate tests than any other medical school in the UK.

 In international rankings, Newcastle Medical School is consistently ranked among the top 100 medical schools worldwide.
 In the 2015 Leiden Ranking, which measures the scientific research performance of universities based on bibliometric indicators such as citation rates and the proportion of publications in the top 10% worldwide, Newcastle University’s Faculty of Medical Sciences was ranked 44th out of 714 institutions globally, positioning it among the top 50 universities in the world for medicine and biomedical sciences.
 In the 2022 QS World University Rankings by Subject for Medicine, Newcastle University ranked 64th globally, placing it within the top 10 medical schools in the UK.